QuocDat1994/QuocDat1994/README.md

 - 💻 I’m currently working on a Node + React project.
 - 🌱 I’m currently learning Node to become a Fullstack Developer.
 - 🔭 I’m looking for freelance or partime jobs.
-- ⚡ Fun fact: I started my first job as a Java developer, then switch to Javascript shortly later.
+- ⚡ Fun fact: I started my first job as a Java developer, then switch to Javascript later.
 So I have some knowledge about Backend development.

 ### My skills: